FEBRUARY MEDICAID NEWS RECAP

 HEALTH PAYER INTELLIGENCE, February 5

 It is no secret that Medicaid reimbursement is low.
 Extra payments that well-intentioned states give providers to compensate for the low Medicaid reimbursement rates add a layer of complexity to an already intricate payment structure.
 The technicalities of these arrangements allow for loopholes which some providers use to unlawfully finagle extra funds.
-But in an attempt to close these loopholes, CMS may have made it even more laborious for honest providers and states to receive and report reimbursement.
-The Medicaid Fiscal Accountability Regulation (MFAR) is meant to solve improper payments in Medicaid, clarify states’ responsibility in provider payment, and arm CMS with the data it needs to enforce proper payment procedures.
-Since 2010, Medicaid spending has been escalating.
-In 2019, states spent 2.9 percent more than the previous year, even though Medicaid enrollment remained relatively flat. read more
+But in an attempt to close these loopholes, CMS may have made it even more laborious for honest providers and states to receive and report reimbursement. read more

 TIME, February 1